 Website: First Year Experience

-Sam Houston State University has developed a comprehensive, coordinated approach toward the first-year experience including a first-year seminar course, learning communities, first-year course schedule building assistance for an optimal experience, advising, newsletters, New Student Convocation, a Common Reading Program, and a comprehensive offering of leadership opportunities and support strategies for students at SHSU round out the SHSU First-Year Experience.
+Sam Houston State University has developed a comprehensive, coordinated approach toward the first-year experience including first-year seminar courses, learning communities, first-year course schedule building assistance for an optimal experience, New Student Convocation, a Common Reading Program, and a comprehensive offering of leadership opportunities and support strategies for students at SHSU round out the SHSU First-Year Experience.